ArfathYsr/Pipeline-Jenkins-Codepipe/README.md

 # ViteShop

 This frontend application serves as an e-commerce platform, enabling users to browse products via search or category filters.
 It incorporates a fully functional shopping cart, facilitating the addition and removal of multiple items.
 Furthermore, users can view their order history within the 'My Orders' section.
-I developed this project primarily to practice my frontend development skills.
+I developed this project primarily to practice my frontend development skills.2@22

 ## Tech